 - Maggie Rivas-Rodriguezhelped lead the protests against PBS.
 She is the associate director of the Center for Mexican American Studies at the University of Texas.
 Since 1999, she has spearheaded the U.S. Latino and Latina World War II Oral History Project.
 She is also the editor of the book Mexican Americans and World War II.
 She joins us from Austin, Texas.

 A coalition of Latino organizations have been criticizing PBS over a forthcoming documentary by Ken Burns on World War II because it ignores the role played by Latino soldiers in the war.
 The 14-hour film, “The War,” includes no interviews with any Latino veterans even though over 500,000 Latinos served in the war.
 The documentary also includes no interviews with any Native American veterans.
-We speak with Maggie Rivas-Rodriguez, a University of Texas professor who has led the protests against PBS. [rush transcript included]
+We speak with Maggie Rivas-Rodriguez, a University of Texas professor who has led the protests against PBS. [includes rush transcript]

-JUAN GONZALEZ: Welcome to all our listeners and viewers around the country and around the world on this April 13th, Friday the 13th and also a happy birthday to Amy who has reached a milestone birthday which I won’t mention the exact—the exact year, but it’s a milestone that I’ve already passed so happy birthday to you, Amy.
+JUAN GONZALEZ: Welcome to all of our listeners and viewers around the country and around the world on this April 13th, Friday the 13th, and also a happy birthday to Amy, who has reached a milestone birthday, which I won’t mention the exact—the exact year, but it’s a milestone that I’ve already passed, so happy birthday to you, Amy.

 AMY GOODMAN: Thanks, Juan.